 If you’re looking for an aesthetically pleasing and durable and slim wristwatch that can stand the test of time, then a manual movement watch is a great choice.
 However, automatic movement watches make life easier and some may say less cumbersome when it comes to their self-winding features.
 Either way, both movement mechanisms have their own beauties and pitfalls.

 That said, if you strive for a well-rounded collection then it doesn’t matter unless your watch makes you feel good.

-What are your views on manual wound and self winding automatic watches?
+What are your views on the manual wound and self-winding automatic watches?